atqp11/portfolio-tracker/docs/5_Guides/CONFIGURATION_MANAGEMENT.md

 ## Startup Validation

-The configuration system validates settings at application startup:
+The configuration system validates settings at application startup.

 ### What is Validated